TheAwiteb/xors/xors-api/api_des.md

 #### Captcha

-When you signup to XORS, you need to get the captcha from `/auth/captcha` it's returns a captcha token and captcha image (base64 encoded).
-You need to send the captcha token and captcha code to `/auth/signup` to signup to XORS.
+When you signup or signin to XORS, you need to get the captcha from `/auth/captcha` it's returns a captcha token and captcha image (base64 encoded).
+You need to send the captcha token and captcha answer to the endpoint in the header.
 The captcha token is **valid for 5 minutes**, if the captcha token is expired, you need to get a new captcha token.
 The captcha token can be **used only once**.

+##### The required headers
+- `X-Captcha-Token`: The captcha token.
+- `X-Captcha-Answer`: The captcha answer.

 #### Rate Limit